TerfyHorizon/Exportify/README.md

    - Create an app and copy your **Client ID** and **Client Secret**

 2. **Python 3.13.3 (recommended)**
-   Exportify is developed and tested on Python 3.13.3.
+   ExportifyX is developed and tested on Python 3.13.3.
    Python 3.10+ is likely fine, but the latest version is recommended.

 ---